cpustejovsky/node-dyno-waker/README.md

 # Dyno Waker

-Designed to keep Heroku free tier dynos wake from 6:00am to 9:00pm EST
+Designed to keep Heroku free tier dynos awake from 6:00am to 9:00pm in your specified timezone.

 I've found that you can keep two or three dynos awake with this schedule without going over Heroku's alotted hours.